quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part17_6.12_DesignSafe.md

 :p What happens when a material is initially subjected to stress?
 ??x
 When a material is initially subjected to stress, it undergoes elastic (nonpermanent) deformation where stress and strain are proportional up to the yield point.
-This behavior can be represented by Hooke's law, \(\sigma = E\epsilon\), in the linear region of the stress-strain curve.
+This behavior can be represented by Hooke's law,$\sigma = E\epsilon$, in the linear region of the stress-strain curve.

 ```java
 public class ElasticDeformation {